 - A current CV with verification of MLA membership (or proof of membership with an association in a bilateral agreement with the MLA).

-Selection ProcessIndividual and Institution applications will be reviewed by the MLA/ICS International VIP Task Force.
+Selection ProcessIndividual and Institution applications will be reviewed by the MLA/ICC International VIP Task Force.
 Approval is determined by the selection criteria evidenced in the application.
-Applications can be submitted at anytime; however, individual and host institution applications will be considered by the Task Force on the first of January, April, July, and October.
+Applications can be submitted at any time; however, individual and host institution applications will be considered by the Task Force on the first of January, April, July, and October.
 Applicants should have their materials submitted two weeks before the meeting date by which they wish to be considered.
 Placement announcements are made four weeks after each meeting.

 The Program Task Force will match selected individuals and host institutions based on their applications.
-A list of approved institutions will be sent to partner international library associations quarterly, so that their members can express interest in visiting specific host institutions.
-Individual and host institution may participate in the matching, including direct communication between individual and host institution.
+A list of approved institutions will be sent to partner international library associations quarterly so that their members can express interest in visiting specific host institutions.
+Individual and host institutions may participate in the matching, including direct communication between individual and the host institution.
 The Task Force will inform the individual and the institution about their mutual match and provide both parties with guidelines.

 The international Health Information Professional is not an employee of the hosting institution.
 Individuals are responsible for their own financial support.
 This includes but is not limited to travel, visa, housing, and medical support.